ctoruno/Personal-Website/content/blog/svg-tooltips/index.md

 Every circle element has four attributes: cx and cy are the circle coordinates, r refers to the radius of the circle, and the we have the style attributes that contain information on the aesthetics.
 Inside the style attributes, we have a color code for filling the circle "#46B5FF" and another for the thin border around the circle "#A6A6A6".
 The fill color will depend on the value that we are plotting, for our case example this is the percentage of respondents that believe that Narnia is real.
 However, the border is arbitrary and fixed for all the circles.
 The key is to use this style attribute to identify to which specific region each circle and path element belongs to without having to rely on how the data was sorted.

-To do this, I generated a set of 110 unique colors for each region.
-This set contains 110 slight variations of the "#A6A6A6" color.
-All of these variations have unique color codes, but the variations are so small that they are basically imperceptible to the human eye.
-I produced a second set of unique colors for the tooltips that contains slight variations of the "#1E212B" dark grey color for the tooltips.
-I used the following code for producing these color sets:
+To achieve this, I generated a set of 110 unique colors for each region.
+This set consists of 110 slight variations of the “#A6A6A6” color.
+While each variation has a unique color code, the differences are so subtle that they are almost imperceptible to the human eye.
+Additionally, I created a second set of unique colors for the tooltips, with slight variations of the dark grey “#1E212B” color.
+Here is the code I used to produce these color sets:

 ```python